Skip to content

 That last bit is important.

 The dread is targeted.
 It's about this place, these people, this particular Tuesday morning.
+It's about Graham announcing another "exciting opportunity" that is neither exciting nor optional.
 On holiday you feel better almost immediately, not because you've recovered from depletion but because you've temporarily escaped the thing that's making you miserable.

 You can still feel like yourself outside of work.
 Evenings are okay.
 Weekends are genuinely good.
 The off switch works.
 It's the on switch that's broken — specifically, the one that's supposed to make you want to engage with this job.

 You might even have energy for things you care about.
 Side projects.
 Hobbies.
 Other ambitions.
+The elaborate fantasy about starting a candle business that you've been refining during every all-hands meeting since September.
 The tank isn't empty.
 It's just that work has stopped being able to access it.

 And when you imagine a different job — a genuinely different role, different company, different environment — you feel something.
 A flicker of something that isn't present when you imagine the future version of this one.

-The reason this question is hard is that burnt out and hating your job aren't mutually exclusive.
-You can be both.
+Burnt out and hating your job aren't mutually exclusive.
 In fact, if you've been in a job you hate for long enough, burnout is almost inevitable — because sustained misery is exhausting, and exhaustion depletes everything.
+Research on the stages of burnout shows that prolonged exposure to the wrong conditions moves people through progressively deeper levels of depletion, regardless of their resilience or attitude.

 So the question isn't always either/or.
 Sometimes it's which came first.
 And that changes the answer.

 If you hate the job and the burnout is a consequence of that, then recovery alone won't fix it.
 You can rest until you're well and return to the same environment and be back in the same place within months.
+The burnout cycles will keep repeating.
 The job is the variable that needs to change.

 When you imagine the job without the burnout — rested, recovered, with energy to bring to it — does it still seem like the wrong place for you?
 Or does it seem tolerable, even occasionally good?

-Is there a version of this job, or a version of this role somewhere else, that you could imagine wanting?
+Is there a version of this job, or this role somewhere else, that you could imagine wanting?
 Or does the whole category feel wrong?

 When you were new to this job, before the accumulation set in — was there a period where it felt okay?
 What changed?